CloudCoreo/cloudcoreo-vpc/README.md

 * <b>Mostly-Available</b> refers to the fact that the HA will go down in the event of its AZ outage, but auto scaling will relaunch in a different AZ ensuring minimum downtime of the NAT

+## description
+A VPC in 3 datacenters with public and private subnets and an HA-NAT

 <h3>OVERRIDE REQUIRED VARIABLES</h3>
 * <b>NONE</b>